-Capital Radio was launched in London, although it very quickly gained ground across the rest of the UK through strategic acquisitions and other campaigns for growth.
+Capital Radio was launched in London, although it quickly gained ground across the rest of the UK through strategic acquisitions and other campaigns for growth.

 Who owns Capital Radio?

-This leading British media company formed back in 2007, and it’s currently the largest commercial radio group in Europe, thanks to expansions through historical acquisitions.
+This leading British media company was formed back in 2007.
+It’s currently the largest commercial radio group in Europe, thanks to expansions through historical acquisitions.

 What is the frequency of Capital Radio?

 Capital Radio currently plays on a number of different formats.
 You can find the channel at:

 - DAB: 12C